 However, when looking at new statuses, it’s worth considering whether a status represents an activity or a stage.

-For example, the status “Under Review” might represent a stage, which is actually comprised of several different actions.
+For example, the status “Under Review” might represent a stage, which is actually composed of several different actions.

-It may be tempting to split these actions out.
+It may be tempting to split these actions out and make statuses out of them, too.
 But doing so will inevitably create a much more complex workflow, which is less transferable between teams and departments.

-This is who the Issue is assigned to and who is responsible for it.
+This represents who the issue is assigned to and who is responsible for it.
 And it often changes between different statuses.
 When the task is complete the assignee name can be removed.

 There are multiple approaches to assigning issues in Jira, which we discussed in our post Handing over issues to a new Jira assignee (the pitfalls and best practices)